VirtoCommerce/vc-docker/linux/readme.md

 ## Known Issues

-To create docker images, you will need to copy the publish folder from the platform directory.
+To create Docker images, you must copy the publish folder from the platform directory.

-If you get errors when installing VirtoCommerce modules saying that the platform version is not comparable, remove the platform image `virtocommerce/platform` marked as `latest` from local storage using `docker rmi virtocommerce/platform:latest` and run compose again to fetch fresh image.
+If you get errors when installing VirtoCommerce modules saying that the platform version is not comparable, remove the platform image `virtocommerce/platform` marked as `latest` from local storage using `docker rmi virtocommerce/platform:latest` and run compose again to get a fresh image.